How To Run Android APK Files in Windows 10

 - Click Edit and paste the following into the variable value: ‘C:\Android\sdk\tools;C:\Android\sdk\platform-tools’.

-Now you can open a virtual Android device by double clicking the executable.
-The app takes a while to load and can be a little sluggish at times, but it’s worth waiting for.
-You won’t be able to play games, but you should be able to use most other apps with ease.
+Now you can open a virtual Android device by double-clicking the APK file.
+The SDK plus the app will take a while to load and can be a little sluggish at times.
+Games and other graphics-intensive programs will probably not work, but most other apps will work fine.

 BlueStacks App Player is an Android emulator that works very well.
 It doesn’t use a pure Android version like Android SDK, but a modified variant.
 If you’re looking to QA code or soak test an app, this may not exactly replicate the release environment.
 For everything else, BlueStacks App Player works just fine.